Real advice on Smart Home DIY by a professional techie & technology enthusiast

 Here you’ll find straight forward advice on home automation products that can be easily sourced.
-You won’t find any custom components that you have to solder or hack to make work
+You won’t find any custom components that you have to solder or hack to make work.

 1. Easy to Use

 Think about it, you can use an iPhone to call a landline or an Android phone.
 You can send a text file from your Mac at home to your Windows PC at the office.
 Smart home systems should be no different.

-4. Smart, but not Gimmicky
+5. Smart, but not Gimmicky

 Of course, smart homes should be smart.
 However, they aren’t currently as smart as they should be.
 Yes, your Nest Learning Thermostat is quite smart in that it can learn your temperature preferences, it keeps track of your energy use, and sends you a report on how you are doing.
 However, thermostats are one of the few product groups that has this level of intelligence.
 We need all of our devices to track power consumption and to ask you if something seems odd.
 Wouldn’t it be great if your oven sent an alert to your phone after it has been left on an hour longer than the timer you set?